Miriam Sobré is Assistant Professor of Instruction at University of Texas, San Antonio, TX.

 Her publications include the following:

-Bardhan, N., & Sobré-Denton, M.S. (in press, 2013).
+Bardhan, N., & Sobré-Denton, M.S.
+(2015).
 Interculturality, cosmopolitanism and the role of the imagination: A perspective for communicating as global citizens.
-In M. Rozbichi (ed.), Perspectives on interculturality.
-New York: Palgrave-MacMillan
+In M. Rozbichi (Ed.), Perspectives on interculturality (pp. 131-160).
+New York: Palgrave-MacMillan.